davidvidovic-web/pos-terminals-for-stripe/README.md

-# POS Terminals for Stripe
+# POS Terminals integration for Stripe

+Tested up to: 6.8
+License: GPL v2 or later
+Stable tag: 1.0.0
 A WordPress plugin that integrates Stripe Terminal for Point of Sale (POS) payments using server-driven integration.

 ## Features